-- Requirement 1.1.2 The HCVS shall be designed to minimize plant operators' exposure to occupational hazards, such as extreme heat stress, while operating the HCVS system. - Staff Position: During a prolonged SBO, the drywell, wetwell (torus), and nearby areas in the plant where HVCS components are expected to be located will likely experience an excursion in temperatures due to inadequate containment cooling combined with loss of normal and emergency building ventilation systems.
+The HCVS shall be designed to minimize plant operators' exposure to occupational hazards, such as extreme heat stress, while operating the HCVS system.

+During a prolonged SBO, the drywell, wetwell (torus) and nearby areas in the plant where HVCS components are expected to be located will likely experience an excursion in temperatures due to inadequate containment cooling combined with loss of normal and emergency building ventilation systems.
 In addition, installed normal and emergency lighting in the plant may not be available.
-Licensees should take into consideration plant conditions expected to be experienced during applicable beyond design basis external events when locating valves, instrument air supplies, and other components that will be required to safely operate the HCVS system.
-Components required for manual operation should be placed in areas that are readily accessible to plant operators, and not require additional actions, such as the installation of ladders or temporary scaffolding, to operate the system.
+Licensees should take into consideration plant conditions expected to be experienced during design basis accidents when locating valves, instrument air supplies, and other components that will be required to safely operate the system.
+Components required for manual operation should be placed in areas that are readily accessible to plant operators, and not require additional actions, such as ladders, temporary scaffolding, to operate the system.

-When developing a design strategy, the NRC staff expects licensees to analyze potential plant conditions and use its acquired knowledge of these areas, in terms of how temperatures would react to extended SBO conditions and the lighting that would be available during beyond design basis external events.
-This knowledge also provides an input to system operating procedures, training, the choice of protective clothing, required tools and equipment, and portable lighting.
+When developing a design strategy, the NRC staff expects licensees to analyze potential plant conditions and use its acquired knowledge of these areas, in terms of how temperatures would react to extended SBO conditions and the lighting that would be available.
+This knowledge also provides an input to system operating procedures, the choice of protective clothing, required tools and equipment, and portable lighting that would be kept in nearby storage locations.